iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.4.5/report.md

 > A great idea but shame we have the morons out of touch with reality running the states and country!
 I had this installed but with restrictions continuing no point continuing with this app!<br> :date: __2020-07-11 04:39:49__

 > Absolute rubbish<br> :date: __2020-07-10 12:00:01__

-> Often features are just links to external websites.
-The stats are so bad (they should include days since last community transmission and also have a running tally of how many new cases were reported each day since the beginning and also break that up by state.
-Total cases is not very informative especially if you don't know previous totals in the past<br> :date: __2020-07-10 05:22:54__

-> Has notifications pop up that appear important but when you tap on them, you are taken to the main page and I am never able to read the notification.
-Can you please have an option to read notifications or else not send them to my phone.
-Thank you.<br> :date: __2020-07-06 13:14:33__